Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Coding Assistant

 \section{Coding Assistant}

-Benchmarks in coding assistants are essential for advancing LLLMs in software engineering.
+Benchmarks in coding assistants are essential for advancing LLMs in software engineering.
 They offer standardized datasets and evaluation metrics, enabling researchers to assess LLMs' performance on tasks like code generation, code summarization, and code translation.
 These benchmarks facilitate model comparisons, highlight strengths and weaknesses, and promote innovation.
 Moreover, they ensure LLMs are robust, scalable, and relevant in real-world scenarios.
 By simulating developers' tasks, benchmarks improve automation, boost productivity, and ensure the accuracy of LLMs in software engineering.
-In summary, our literature review identified 98 benchmarks used to evaluate LLM performance in coding assistant tasks, including code generation\&recommendation, code summarization, and code translation.
-Detailed information on these benchmarks is provided in Table~\ref{tab: benchmarks_software_development}.
+In summary, our literature review identified 124 benchmarks used to evaluate LLM performance in coding assistant tasks, including code generation (102) and recommendation (11), code summarization (11), code translation (13), and code reasoning (3).
+Detailed information on these benchmarks is provided in Table~\ref{tab: code_generation} and Table~\ref{tab: benchmarks_software_development}.